indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 The following steps outline the process to navigate to the NAT Gateway, locate the public IP address, and access the port forwarding configuration interface to add or manage rules effectively:

 1. In the left-hand menu, click on **NAT Gateways** under the **Networking** section.
-2. Select your NAT Gateway from the list (for example ACP-E244-1-Gaurav-Test_ISOLATED_NETWORK).
+2. Select your NAT Gateway from the list (for example, ACP-E244-1-Gaurav-Test_ISOLATED_NETWORK).
 3. In the gateway page, click on the **IPv4 Addresses** tab.
 4. Find your public IP address listed on this page.
 5. Click the **Port Forwarding Rule** icon (next to the IP address) to start adding a port forwarding rule.